openpnp/openpnp/Calibration-Solutions.md

 The second graph shows the measured **Backlash Offset** (blue) and **Overshoot** (red) at different approach distances.
 These are measured at minimum (usually 25%) speed and full speed, respectively.
 Both are performed after a straight and after a direction reversing move.
 The routine tries to find a minimum approach distance, where the backlash remains consistent within the **Tolerance ±** window.
 This minimum approach distance is called **Sneak-up Distance**.

-### Letter F Shaped Indicator

-* The determined **Sneak-up Distance** is visible through the vertical line in the dark blue letter-F-shaped indicator.
-* The determined consistent **Backlash Offsets** with **Tolerance ±** window are visible through the horizontal lines in the dark blue letter-F-shaped indicator.

 ![Letter F Indicator](https://user-images.githubusercontent.com/9963310/134901088-453a60f2-1190-4a6c-a662-90149cafc2af.png)

+#### Letter F Shaped Indicator

+There is a dark blue letter-F-shaped indicator superimposed on the graph:

+* The determined **Sneak-up Distance** is indicated by the vertical line of the letter "F".
+* The determined consistent **Backlash Offsets** with **Tolerance ±** window is bracketed by the horizontal lines of the letter "F".

-### Backlash Compensation Method Selection
+#### Backlash Compensation Method Selection

 * If the **Backlash Offset** and **Sneak-up Distance** are within **Tolerance ±**, the backlash compensation is switched off.
 Bravo for a superb machine!
 * If the **Sneak-up Distance** is smaller than the average **Backlash Offset**, the most efficient **DirectionalCompensation** method is chosen.
 This method is as fast and fluid as with no compensation.